Cluedo (Australian game show): Mrs. Peacock

-Forty year old Mrs. Elizabeth Peacock is the thrice-married owner of Brindebella.
+Forty year old Mrs. Elizabeth Peacock is the thrice-married owner of Brindabella.
 Born in the United States and having married twice prior, she met her third husband Alan Scarlet while he was on a business trip after his wife's death.
-They married and returned to live at Brindebella, the Western District property his father had built in the small village of Creswick Falls.
+They married and returned to live at Brindabella, the Western District property his father had built in the small village of Creswick Falls.
 Having had a humble upbringing, this marriage gave Elizabeth a life of wealth, class, and style.

-After Alan Scarlet died, Elizabeth re-married Mr. Peacock but he soon died in mysterious circumstances.
+After Alan Scarlet died, Elizabeth remarried Mr. Peacock but he soon died in mysterious circumstances.
 Since then Mrs. Peacock has had courtships with numerous men, many of whom she competes with her step-daughter Miss Scarlet over.
 She maintains a long-standing relationship with Colonel Mike Mustard.
 Living in a small community, Mrs. Peacock has close contact with the Reverend Green, and she offers financial support for his parish work.
 With a murky past and having married into a wealthy family, Peacock's main driver is positive external perception as she didn't come from a high society background, and "there are great lengths she will go to keep her name from being blackened".

 Jane Badler played Mrs. Peacock.
-Badler found Cluedo working conditions jarring compared to the star system of the United States, noting "noone had their own trailer or dressing room...there were no frills in acting here, just your craft".
+Badler found Cluedo working conditions jarring compared to the star system of the United States, noting "no one had their own trailer or dressing room...there were no frills in acting here, just your craft".
 At the time, she was best-known to Australian audiences as lizard alien Diana in the science fiction series V (1985) and femme fatale Shannon Reed in a remake of Mission: Impossible (1988) which had been filmed in Australia.
 Soon after its cancellation in 1990 she permanently moved from Los Angeles to Australia and married an Australian businessman and became pregnant; after taking a sabbatical she decided to get back into acting and had her agent send a tape to Crawfords.